Certora/gambit/README.md

   specified, Gambit will only mutate functions within the specified contract.
 If neither option is specified, Gambit will mutate all functions.

-3. **Mutation:** Next, Gambit recursively visits the body of each function retained in (2) and applies the mutation operators specified by the user;
-   if no mutation operators were specified then Gambit uses a default set of mutation operators.
+3. **Mutation:** Gambit recursively visits the body of each function retained in (2) and applies the mutation operators specified by the user; if no mutation operators were specified then Gambit uses a default set of mutation operators.

 4. **Validation:** By default Gambit will _validate_ each generated mutant by compiling it with the `solc` compiler.
 If compilation